SHEscher/research-project/research-project-lite/{{cookiecutter.project_slug}}/README.md

 ## Contributors/Collaborators

 *Name people who are involved in this project, their position and/or contribution.
-Optional: add contact data*
+Optional: add contact data.*

+***

+*Based on the [🚀 scilaunch](https://shescher.github.io/scilaunch/ "🚀") project structure.*